ICTLearningSciences/org-pal3-mentorpal/README.md

   4. ffmpeg (make sure to install it with --with-theora, --with-libvorbis, --with-opus when using brew on macOS.
 When compiling from source code, use --enable-theora, --enable-libvorbis, --enable-libopus)
   5. <a href="activemq.apache.org">Apache Activemq</a>
   6. Java 8

 Python Dependencies
 ------------
 The following packages are required for the program to run.
 All these can be installed from pip3 or easy_install3.

   1. **watson_developer_cloud** : IBM Watson's Python wrapper to communicate with their STT service.
   2. **ffmpy** : A wrapper for FFmpeg, which is used to convert video to audio and also cut the audio file into chunks.
   3. **keras** : Neural network library
+    *Keras is sensitive about versions....
+2.2 currently works with all mentor models so I recommend you use that.
   4. **scikit-learn** : Python Machine Learning library
   5. **numpy** : Python scientific computing
   6. **pandas** : High-performance data structures for Python